 As the brisket cooks in the smoker the rub is going to set up and the crust is going to take on a beautiful reddish/mahogany color.
 If you do not wrap the brisket then the color is going to continue to darken and it can end up looking like a meteorite.

-I have found that when I am cooking briskets that the rub has usually set and I have the color I want when it hits an internal temperature of 150F.
+I have found that when I am cooking briskets that the rub has usually set and I have the color I want when it hits an internal temperature of 160F.
 It typically takes about 5-6 hours of smoking at 250F to reach this temperature.
 You results will vary based on the size of your brisket and the temperature of your smoker.

 In addition to protecting the color of the brisket, wrapping also protects the flavor.
 One of the biggest mistakes people make when cooking briskets is using too much smoke and ending up with bitter meat that has a slight creosote flavor.
-By wrapping the brisket when it hits 150F you will prevent it from taking on any more smoke flavor.
+By wrapping the brisket when it hits 160F you will prevent it from taking on any more smoke flavor.

-Speeding up the cook is important because it gives you more time to rest the brisket before slicing.
+The faster cooking time is important because it gives you more time to rest the brisket before slicing.

-Makes Resting Easier
+Makes Resting the Brisket Easier

 Myron Mixon is the winningest man in barbecue and knows a thing or two about cooking briskets.
-If you read my article about his technique, Myron Mixon Brisket Recipe with 5 Extra Steps, you will see that he says resting the brisket for several hours is the second most important step in cooking a brisket only falling behind the quality of meat in importance.
+If you read my article about his technique, Myron Mixon Brisket Recipe with 5 Extra Steps, you will see that he says resting the brisket for several hours is the second most important step in cooking a tender brisket only falling behind the quality of meat in importance.

-When speed up the cook by wrapping then you are going to have more time to let the brisket rest.
+When speed up the cook by wrapping you are going to have more time to let the brisket rest.
 In addition, the best way to rest a brisket it to place it in a cooler with a few bath towels for insulation.
 You are going to need to brisket to be covered in something before it goes into the cooler and having it already wrapped makes this easy.

 Wrapping in Aluminum Foil vs Butcher Paper

-When you start researching the best way to smoke a brisket you are going to find a few topics where people passionately disagree and the use of aluminum foil (the Texas Crutch) versus butcher paper is one of them.
+When you start researching the best way to smoke a whole packer brisket you are going to find a few topics where people passionately disagree and the use of aluminum foil (the Texas Crutch) versus butcher paper is one of them.
 (Check out my article on Brisket Fat Side Up or Down to see my take on another great debate.)

 When you wrap with butcher paper the paper does not seal tightly and the brisket can “breathe”.
 When you wrap in aluminum foil the foil seals tightly and locks in all of the heat and steam.
 This difference has creates the following results: